BaronLip/Ruby_Redux_Session_Auth/README.md

    1. $ ruby -v  (ruby 2.6.1p33 (2019-01-30 revision 66950) [x86_64-darwin18])
 3. Decided to upgrade to Ruby 6.
    1. $ brew install ruby (Homebrew updated but Ruby did not.)
-   2. Went through a couple suggest errors:
+   2. Went through a couple suggested errors:
       1. $ brew link highlight
       2. $ brew link gettext
       3. $ brew link node (This one would not work.)